kyaiooiayk/Awesome-Data-Science-Machine-Learning-Resources/Literature_review.md

 # Literature review
 This repository provides a list of either literature review or methods comparisons.
 No other resources are listed here.
 Essentially, anything giving an overview of methods or something which provides some guidance between the zoo of model once faces.
-Order by the most recent to the oldest published.
+Ordered by the most recent to the oldest published.

 ## Classification
 **Scientific articles**